James4Ever0/notes/chatgpt clones, computer automation with ai.md

 ### [alpaca]()

-alpaca is LLaMA tuned on
+alpaca is LLaMA tuned on ChatGPT self-instruct dataset. officially there is just code and dataset,

 ### togethercomputer